5-Minute Egg & Cheese Muffins

-Line a muffin pan with paper liners (I don’t recommend skipping the liners – these babies stick to the pan) and lightly grease the top of the pan to prevent the puffy muffin tops from sticking to the edges.
+- Line a muffin pan with paper liners (I don’t recommend skipping the liners – these babies stick to the pan) and lightly grease the liners and the top of the pan to prevent the puffy muffin tops from sticking to the edges.

-Bake at 350 degrees Fahrenheit for 20-25 minutes, until tops are golden brown and egg is cooked through.
+- Bake at 350 F for 20-25 minutes, until tops are golden brown and egg is cooked through.

 Add any or all of the following for a delicious flavor twist!

 - 1-2 cups diced veggies - spinach, sautéed onions, peppers, and tomatoes are all great options.